How to recognize and avoid 5 types of phishing attacks

 Install an anti-phishing extension on your web browser.

-Create a strong and safe password, and never use the same password with different accounts.
+Create a strong password for each of your accounts, and never use the same password with different accounts.

 Make sure your mobile phone has the latest updates installed.